McDonald's looking to heat up U.S. sales with breakfast, coffee

 It is a trend playing out across the industry.

-McDonald's and other restaurants that cater to the financially strapped low-to-middle income masses -- including Darden Restaurant Inc's (DRI.N) Olive Garden and Red Lobster chains -- are struggling to bring in sales.
+McDonald's and other restaurants that cater to the financially strapped low-to-middle income masses - including Darden Restaurant Inc's Olive Garden and Red Lobster chains - are struggling to bring in sales.

 KING OF BREAKFAST